 Enjoy the value of a private education while paying a rate similar to—or even less than—that of a public university.
 Invest in more than an education.
 Invest in yourself and your future.

 Why Is the FAFSA Important?

-Federal student loans can provide additional assistance to our students.
-The Free Application for Federal Student Aid helps determine your eligibility for federal financial aid, such as low-cost loans, grants, and work-study opportunities.
-It is also used to determine your eligibility for institutional aid, need-based scholarships as well as state scholarships and grants.
+The Free Application for Federal Student Aid (FAFSA) helps determine your eligibility for federal aid, such as low-cost loans, grants, and work-study opportunities.
+We also use it to determine your eligibility for institutional aid, need-based scholarships, state scholarships and grants.
 It’s important that you file your FAFSA early as many grants and scholarships are awarded on a first-come, first-served basis.

 Read our blog post about filing the FAFSA:

 If you would like a financial aid package, you can file your FAFSA for the 2024-25 school year beginning in late December.
 Make sure to file using Spalding’s school code is 001960.

 How Can I Lower My Out-of-Pocket Costs?

 There are a variety of options for making your degree more affordable.
 Spalding University offers many types of scholarships and institutional aid to our undergraduate and graduate students.
 Over four years, an undergraduate student can earn up to $50,000 in merit awards alone.
 We also provide nearly $450,000 in graduate and teaching assistantships and over $1 million in grants and scholarships to graduate students each academic year.